paradigmxyz/mesc/docs/src/implementing_mesc.md

 3. A MESC implementation's compliance to the specification can be checked using the language-agnostic MESC test suite.
 Passing the test suite means that an implementation is complete.
 More details on the test suite can be found [here](https://github.com/paradigmxyz/mesc/tree/main/tests).

 4. It is desirable to use the same names, types, and behaviors across each MESC implementation.
 This increases interoperability and makes MESC easier to learn and use.
-However it is also desirable to obey the common convetions of each programming language.
+However it is also desirable to obey the common conventions of each programming language.
 Each MESC implementation must find a balance between language-agnostic conventions vs language-specific conventions.

 5. If parts of the MESC specification are confusing or difficult to implement, it may be helpful to look at existing implementations.
 These currently exist for [python](https://github.com/paradigmxyz/mesc/tree/main/python) and [rust](https://github.com/paradigmxyz/mesc/tree/main/rust).